Onkar-2803/Text-to-SQL/README.md

 - The T5 model requires the input data to have some fix token/prompt which is constant throughout all the data points.
 - I have maintained the following format for the input:

-The relevant table was constructed using the following SQL CREATE TABLE statement:  *Write Create Statement*
+The relevant table was constructed using the following.
+SQL CREATE TABLE statement:  *Write Create Statement*
 Write a SQL query that answers the following question:
 *Write Natural Language Query*.

-THis will help the model understand the context of our task better.
+- THis will help the model understand the context of our task better.

 Future Work:
 - Use Better Model: